jasonroni/Funkin.AVI-2.0/README.md

 As you can already tell, this version of the mod now runs on a modded version of Forever Engine by @BeastlyGhost instead of Psych Engine.
 Why is that?
 I never really liked Psych's coding anyways, and plan to completely scrap my custom build of Psych soon in favor for using this engine instead.

 ----------------------------------------------
- <h1 align="center">To compile a build of this game, use one of the setups in the files.</h1>
+ <h1 align="center">To compile a build of this game, use one of the setups in the files, type in the build command `lime build (os here)`, or use one of the vs code tasks.
+(Make sure you have all dependicies installed before doing so)</h1>

  <h2 align="center">We as the devs of F.AVI or the creator of this engine is NOT responsible for any crashes that may occur with older versions of Flixel, nor maintaining them..</h2>